Intensified optical camera with Timepix4 readout: Results

 The left and right panels of Figure~\ref{fig:ToT_scan} present, respectively, the time delay between the laser synchronization signal and the ToA of a single Timepix4 pixel activated by a laser flash, and the corresponding time resolution as a function of bias voltage, both obtained with a ToT selection in a 200~ns window from 2000 to 2200~ns.
 Assuming the variation in delay with applied voltage~$V$ is entirely caused by the changing drift velocity of the holes through the sensor, we can describe the dependence as

 with $d$ the sensor thickness, $t_0$ the constant offset due to other effects and $\mu_h$ the hole mobility.
+The dependance of equation~\ref{eqdrift} is only valid for a fully depleted sensor in the low-field region.
+Based on the sensor properties, full depletion is expected around 27~V. The sensor thus will not be fully depleted for the lowest applied bias of 20~V. In this case, the charge moves through the undepleted region by diffusion rather than drift, which is a slower process and thus introduces additional delays.
+A precise calculation of this requires detailed knowledge of the sensor physics and is outside of the scope of this work.
+We therefore omit this measurement from the following analysis.

-This function is fitted to the delay in the left part of Figure~\ref{fig:ToT_scan}, yielding a mobility of (3.7 $\pm$ 0.2)$\times$10$^{2}$~cm$^2$V$^{-1}$s$^{-1}$, which is in good agreement with literature values at temperatures slightly above room temperature \cite{Dorkel1981} and thus confirming that the measured delay can be explained by the drift of holes in depleted silicon.
+The function from equation~\ref{eqdrift} is fitted to the delay in the left part of Figure~\ref{fig:ToT_scan}, yielding a mobility of (4.4 $\pm$ 0.2)$\times$10$^{2}$~cm$^2$V$^{-1}$s$^{-1}$, which is in good agreement with literature values at temperatures slightly above room temperature \cite{Dorkel1981} and thus confirms that the measured delay can be explained by the drift of holes in depleted silicon.
+The value of the delay for 20~V is approximately 15~ns more than the expected value based on the mobility alone.

 The time resolution for the ToT selections, as shown in the right part of Figure~\ref{fig:ToT_scan}, reaches 0.83~ns at 70~V and remains better than 1~ns for a bias voltage as low as 40~V. These results indicate that the ultimate timing performance of the intensified optical camera with Timepix4 readout can be probed at higher bias voltages, which enable prompt charge carrier collection, and at the highest achievable ToT values, which minimize the impact of timewalk corrections and their associated jitter.